Clearing The Path Forward

 - Section 17 Expungement in PA: Section 17 is a special diversionary program, much like ARD.
 It allows one to complete probation without a conviction.
 It is typically presented for possession of marijuana or paraphernalia.
 If you received a Section 17 disposition, your record can be cleared.

-- Charges that were withdrawn, dismissed or Nol-prossed in PA: Charges that were brought that did not result in a conviction may still be on your criminal history.
+- Charges that were withdrawn, dismissed or Nol-prossed in PA: Charges that were brought that did not result in a conviction may still be on your criminal history record information report.
 These may be eligible for expungement.

-- Charges that have been pardoned in PA: If you have received a Pardon from the Governor of Pennsylvania, the charges become expungeable.
+- Charges that have been pardoned in PA: If you have received a Pardon from the Governor of Pennsylvania, the charges become expugnable.

 - Convictions if you are over 70 years of age in PA: Seniors do NOT have to go through the Pardon process.
 Any felony or misdemeanor conviction can be expunged if there has been no criminal supervision in the preceding 10 years.